 Report on Other Legal and Regulatory Requirements

 1) As required by Section 143(3) of the Act based on our audit wereport that:

-b) In our opinion proper books of account as required by law have beenkept by the Company so far as it appears from our examination of those books;
+b) In our opinion proper books of account as required by law have beenkept by the Company so far as it appears from our examination of those books.

-d) In our opinion the aforesaid standalone financial statements complywith the Ind AS specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014;
+d) In our opinion the aforesaid standalone financial statements complywith the Ind AS specified under Section 133 of the Act read with Rule 7 of the Companies(Accounts) Rules 2014.

-e) On the basis of the written representations received from thedirectors as on March 31 2019 taken on record by the Board of Directors none of thedirectors is disqualified as on March 31 2019 from being appointed as a director in termsof Section 164 (2) of the Act; and
+e) On the basis of the written representations received from thedirectors as on March 31 2019 taken on record by the Board of Directors none of thedirectors is disqualified as on March 31 2019 from being appointed as a director in termsof Section 164 (2) of the Act.

 h) With respect to the other matters to be included in theAuditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors)Rules 2014 as amended in our opinion and to the best of our information and according tothe explanations given to us:

-i.
-The Company has disclosed the impact of pending litigations on itsfinancial position in its standalone financial statements.
+i) The Company has disclosed the impact of pending litigations on itsfinancial position in its standalone financial statements.

-iii.
-There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company.
+iii) There has been no delay in transferring amounts required to betransferred to the Investor Education and Protection Fund by the Company.

 Annexure A to the Independent Auditors' Report